Companies that use Workday Recruiting

 All ATS and recruiting Workday Recruiting

-Workday Recruiting We detected 1,927 customers using Workday Recruiting and 1 customers with estimated renewals in the next 3 months.
+Workday Recruiting We detected 1,931 companies using Workday Recruiting and 70 customers with upcoming renewal in the next 3 months.
 The most common industry is Hospitals and Health Care (11%) and the most common company size is 1,001-5,000 employees (42%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We only track companies using the Workday Recruiting module.
+We have data separately on companies that use the core Workday product.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login